sven-cork/art-connoisseur/README.md

 4. Select 'Review' and if details are satisfactory select 'Create Instance'.
 5. Select the newly created instance and open 'Details' section
 6. Copy the postgres URL for this instance for later use with Heroku deployment.

-### Cloudinary

-Cloudinary platform was used to host static files and media.

-1. To create a Cloudinary account navigate to cloudinary.com.
-2. Select 'Sign up for Free' and choose sign up option.
-3. Select 'Create Account'.
-4. From Cloudinary Dashboard copy 'API Environmental Variable' for later use with Heroku deployment.

 ### Heroku